Irere123/run-lang/README.md

 ### 3. Run Your First Program

-Create a file named `example.run` and add the following code:
+Create a file named `examples/example.run` and add the following code:

 ```run
 fun returnSum(a, b) {